-When you're a long way from retirement, your pension fund is invested in funds which aim to maximise investment growth (the accelerated growth fund and the moderate growth fund).
+When you're a long way from retirement, your pension fund is invested in funds which aim to maximise investment growth.
 Then, in the years as you get closer to your target retirement age, your money is automatically and gradually switched from growth investments (equities, also called shares) into investments like bonds and cash.